librlaurie/librlaurie.github.io/_posts/2016-04-29-penn-job-talk.markdown

 ---
 layout: post
-title:  "Penn Job Talk"
+title:  "Penn Libraries Job Talk"
 date:   2016-04-29
 categories: talks
 excerpt_separator: <!--more-->
 ---
-### Penn Libraries Job Talk

 What follows is a lightly edited version of the talk I gave as part of my interview for the job of Assistant Director for Digital Scholarship on December 4, 2015.
 I had a lot of slides, most of which were screenshots, and I've mostly just converted them to links.
 Also, I had a bunch of jokes in the talk.
 It turns out I'm very corny.
 I couldn't keep those in the written version either.

 ## The prompt: